marcellapantarotto/TP1/README.md

 ![diagram](https://github.com/marcellapantarotto/TP1/blob/master/class_diagram.png?raw=true)

 ### Graphic
-Created, with the use of GnuPlot version 5.0 patchlevel 3, considering the ball's initial coordinates (x, y) = (0, 0).
+Expressed in the `result_grafic_plotting.png` file, it was created with the use of GnuPlot version 5.0 patchlevel 3, considering the ball's initial coordinates (x, y) = (0, 0).
 Using these command lines:
 ```
 $ gnuplot
 gnuplot> plot 'result_output'